arya139/arya139/README.md

    <h1>Hey, i'm Kiyomi, a brazilian Software/Robotics engineer</h1>
 </div>

-`**Software/Robotics Engineer**`
+`Software/Robotics Engineer`

-My name is Gabriel Augusto, i have always been curious on the idea of "creation", especially when it comes to intelligent life.
+My name is Gabriel, i have always been curious on the idea of "creation", especially when it comes to intelligent life.
 That curiosity led me to pursue a degree *Analysis and Systems Development* at Senac/MS, where i learned to turn ideas into functional solutions.
 Today, i mostly work by myself, either as a *Freelancer* or personal projects, like *ETA* and *RoboStack*.
 My hobbies are outside of coding are Reading Books and Documentation, staying in touch with the latest technologies on the market, and, brainstorming ideas.